Wrong way maps in uniformly finite homology and homology of groups: Introduction

 Assume that $N \subset M$ is a codimension two submanifold with trivial normal bundle and that the induced map $\pi_1(N) \to \pi_1(M)$ is injective.
 Assume also that the Rosenberg index of $N$ does not vanish: $0 \not= \alpha(N) \in K_\ast(C^\ast \pi_1 (N))$.

 Then $M$ does not admit a Riemannian metric of positive scalar curvature. \end{thm*}

 In \cite[Remark 1.9]{hanke_pape_schick} it was stated that if one assumes the strong Novikov conjecture for $\pi_1(M)$, then one can conclude indirectly (using the stable Gromov-Lawson-Rosenberg conjecture) that $\alpha(M)$ must be also non-zero.
 The technique employed in the proof of the above theorem could not show this directly.
 Indeed, it would be desirable to construct under the above assumptions a map $K_{\ast+2}(C^\ast \pi_1(M)) \to K_\ast(C^\ast \pi_1(N))$ which maps $\alpha(M)$ to $\alpha(N)$.
-This is still an open problem.
+This was recently achieved by Kubota \cite{kubota}.

 Zeidler could solve the problem of constructing such a map in the following cases:

 \begin{thm*}[{\cite[Theorems 1.5 \& 1.7]{zeidler_codimension}}] A map $K_{\ast+q}(C^\ast \pi_1 (M)) \to K_\ast(C^\ast \pi_1(N))$ with $\alpha(M) \mapsto \alpha(N)$ exists in the following case, where $q$ is the codimension of $N \to M$: \begin{itemize} \item $N \to M \to B$ is a fiber bundle, $B$ is aspherical and $\pi_1(B)$ has finite asymptotic dimension. \item $N$ has codimension $q=1$ and $\pi_1(N) \to \pi_1(M)$ is injective. \end{itemize} \end{thm*}